This week‑by‑week pregnancy calendar shows you some of the important developments taking place as your baby grows.

 You probably have lots of questions about your baby's health.
 When should you call the doctor, and what medical care should you expect for your baby at this age?

-Because your baby begins to show his or her personality during these months, your questions may move from simple sleeping and eating concerns to those about physical and social development.
+Because your baby begins to show their personality during these months, your questions might focus on physical and social development.

 If you're a new mom, breastfeeding your baby can feel like a challenge.
 Check out this article for information on common nursing positions, proper latching-on techniques, and how to know if your baby is getting enough to eat.